 My wife and in-laws spent the next day touring the sites in and around Cusco.
 But because I’d seen most of them on my previous trip to Peru, I decided to go see Vinicunca, also known as “Rainbow Mountain.”
 I was a little skeptical, because Vinicunca has been made famous by luridly oversaturated Instagram photos.
 The trip also required departing Cusco around 3 in the morning.

 I slept for most of the three-hour drive from Cusco to the base of the trail.
 The hike is about 4.4 miles and up 1,400 feet to a summit facing Vinicunca; it took me about an hour.
 At 16,522 feet, the summit is the highest I’ve ever been.
 And I wasn’t disappointed: Vinicunca is amazingly beautiful.
 My tour had left early enough, and I’d hiked quickly enough, that we beat most of the crowds.
-I admired the views of Vinicunca and the surrounding Andean peaks for a while before exploring the Red Valley.
+I admired the views of Vinicunca and the surrounding Andean peaks for a while before descending from the summit.

 Early the next morning we flew back to Lima.
 We visited Lima’s cathedral and explored its neighborhoods.
 We also saw the Larco Museum, which features an extensive collection of pre-Colombian art.
 It was a rare sunny day, so we were even able to enjoy views of the ocean from the fashionable Miraflores neighborhood.